The Labour Market Information Portal (LMIP) brings together data from a range of official sources to help you understand your local labour market.

 We publish timely data and reports in response to the economic impacts of COVID-19, including regular updates on LMIP and feature analysis in:

 - A snapshot in time: the Australian labour market and COVID-19 which explored the impact that COVID-19 had on Australia’s labour market

-- The shape of Australia’s post COVID-19 workforce which provided an update on recent Australian labour market developments and published two major NSC research projects – development of the Resilient Occupations Framework and analysis of four CGE-modelled recovery scenarios.
+- The shape of Australia’s post COVID-19 workforce which provided an update on recent Australian labour market developments and published the analysis of four CGE-modelled COVID-19 recovery scenarios.